CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ```
 php artisan make:model Film
 ```

-- Have a look in the app/Models folder, you should find a Film class has been generated.
+- Have a look in the *app/Models* folder, you should find that a *Film* class has been generated.
-- Laravel uses something called Eloquent ORM for object-relational mapping.
+- Laravel uses something called Eloquent (https://laravel.com/docs/11.x/eloquent) for object-relational mapping.
 As we will see, it is based on the Active Record pattern.

-Convention over Configuration

-> Laravel works on conventions.
-If we create a model class called Film, it will assume that this maps to a database table called 'films'.
+> **Convention over Configuration.** Laravel works on conventions.
+If we create a model class called *Film*, it will assume that this maps to a database table called 'films'.
 We don't have to do anything else to set up the object-relational mapping.

 ## Tying everything together